Stars & Stripes

 The ‘Stars and Stripes’ Fireball is designed to engage visitors to the colorful history of Bridgewater Township and the pride of place the community enjoys.

-Specifications: The ‘Stars and Stripes’ Fireball is 58" in diameter and designed to accommodate a propane burner assembly.
-It has a powder coat finish to be highly durable and maintain its color.
+The 'Stars and Stripes' Fireball is 58" in diameter and designed to accommodate a propane burner assembly.
+It has a classic barn red powder coat finish to be highly durable and maintain its color.